 To share their communication expertise, Department members conduct training within Cornell, the community, throughout New York State, and across the world.
 They engage with communities locally and globally in matters of media literacy, public speaking and debate, food security, recycling, and environmental risk.
 They are bringing their research to the streets via a mobile lab, in order to ensure greater access to participants.
 Our ongoing outreach programs and public service demonstrate our commitment to engagement within our local community and throughout the world.

 Sahara Byrne and Jeff Niederdeppe’s mobile research lab is custom-designed, ADA accessible, and outfitted with 5 research stations.
-The research team, including Senior Research Associate Amelia Greiner Safi and post-doc fellow Joe Steinhardt, will spend the next few years conducting NIH-funded eye-tracking experiments with youth and adult smokers examining the effect of cigarette packaging graphic warning labels.
+The research team, including Senior Research Associate Amelia Greiner Safi, spent the past few years conducting NIH-funded eye-tracking experiments with youth and adult smokers examining the effect of cigarette packaging graphic warning labels.
 The mobile lab enables access to participants who may be difficult to reach due to distance from a research institution or lack of local space to conduct a study.